 In 1979, Catalan was accepted as an individual language and became the official language in Catalonia.
 1983 followed by the Balearic Islands and in 1993 by the state of Andorra.
-In 1983, a law was passed which made it possible to teach Catalan in schools and universities.
+In 1983, a law was passed which made it possible to teach Catalan at schools and universities.
 In 1998, a conformable subsidy law for the economy and private media followed.

 Nowadays, there are 10 Catalan daily newspapers.

 Besides Castilian, Galician and Basque, Catalan is one out of four official languages in Spain.
 Approximately 40% of the Spanish population live in areas with two official languages.
-Around 28% live in regions with Catalan as the official language.
+About 28% live in regions with Catalan as the official language.